 - Eggs – another great source of protein.
 Forget about all the cholesterol myths – they been disproven.
 In fact, the cholesterol in egg yolk is the precursor (very simply, in chemistry a precursor is something participates in a chemical reaction to produce something else) for Testosterone.

 - Garlic helps lower the stress hormone cortisol which competes with Testosterone for the same sites in muscle cells.
 Less stress – more Testosterone.
-Although take with caution – with an already depleted sex drive this might just kill it altogether lol
+Although take with caution – with an already depleted sex drive this might just kill it all together lol

 - More greens.
 A study at Rockefeller University in which men were given 500g of cabbage a day showed it helped reduce oestrogen levels (yes we all have that girlie hormone too).
 Oestrogen in men can also be the cause of that flabby gut.